BhumipatNgamphueak/mobile_project/README.md

 | `self._human_poses` | `list[Pose]` | from `/detected_human_poses` |
 | `self._static_obstacles` | `list[(cx, cy, half_size)]` | hardcoded from SDF |

-**Static map** is already built and published on `/real_map` (200×200 cells, 0.1 m resolution, origin at odom (−3, −14)).
-Use it as the grid for A* or similar — static obstacles and walls are already marked.
+**Static map** is already built and published on `/real_map` as a `nav_msgs/OccupancyGrid` with 0.1 m resolution covering the 20 × 20 m arena.
+Static obstacles and walls are already marked.
+The map's `info.origin` is set so cells line up with the odom frame for the *current* `spawn_x` / `spawn_y` — read it from the message header rather than hardcoding numbers, so your planner stays correct when someone changes the spawn argument or switches worlds.
 Inflate human positions by `self.human_radius` (default 0.6 m) before planning.

 **Path contract with pure_pursuit:**